Dodie Post: Ski racing

 Post was a member of the Reno Ski Club while growing up in Reno, Nevada and attending the University of Nevada, Reno.
 Post was selected as captain of the 1948 U.S. Olympic Woman's Ski Team for the San Moritz, Switzerland Olympics.
-However, she unable to compete due to a broken ankle.
+However, she was unable to compete due to a broken ankle.
 In 1950, Post was made captain of the FIS World Championship's ski team in Chile.
 She competed in the 1952 Olympics in Oslo, Norway.
 For the 1956 Olympics in Cortina, Italy, Post served on the ski team selection committee and as team manager.

 Sailing

 Post met author Ernest K. Gann while he was skiing in Lake Tahoe.
 Gann invited Post to help sail Albatros from Holland, through the Panama Canal, to its new home in the San Francisco Bay.
 Post and Gann married and spent three years sailing the Albatros throughout the South Pacific.
 The Albatros was used in the movie Twilight for the Gods based on Gann's novel.
 It was later sold to a sailing school and sank in the Gulf of Mexico, after encountering a severe storm.
 The 1996 movie White Squall, starring Jeff Bridges, depicts the saga.
 Post and Gann moved to San Juan Island in the state of Washington, where their yachting continued for the remainder of their lives.